iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 It's decoupled from master server, so you're free to write any kind of socket-based server you need.
 For more info and code samples, [click here](https://github.com/alvyxaz/barebones-masterserver/wiki/Networking-API).

-## Focus Points Of The Framework

-When designing the framework, here's what I've been aiming for:
-* Easy Prototyping - you should be able to start working on your game/server right away, without having to go through numerous configurations, projects and countless setup steps.
-* High Extend-ability - if one component doesn't fit your needs, you should be able to modify, replace it or not use it at all
-* No third-party services - dependencies, in general, suck.
-Paid dependencies suck even more.
-* Cheap Maintenance - servers can run on cheap VPS options, or on your own machine, if you fancy it.
-* Scalability - architecture must be scalable across multiple machines to support an increase of players
-* Networking Abstraction - in case there's something wrong with an underlying networking code, you can simply switch technologies and libraries without having to change your client and server communication code.

 ## Why Run Servers Within Unity's Process

 I used to think that Unity had a huge overhead.
 As it turns out - it doesn't!
 Launching a single headless unity instance on a 5$/month machine takes about **30 MB's of RAM and 3% of CPU!**